 The details of Table IV are as follows.
 Within the error margin of 1%, outer is equivalent to DKSYN on $q\Delta$ in 23.3% of the cases, and has better results in 50% of the cases.
 Similarly, hybrid is equivalent to DKSYN in 6.7% of the cases, and is better than DKSYN in 73.3% of the cases.
 Finally, inner is equivalent to DKSYN in 10% of the cases, and has better results than DKSYN in 80% of the studies.

-Altogether comparison with DKSYN was based on the steps of Algorithm 3.
+Altogether comparison with DKSYN was based on the following steps:

+Algorithm 3.
+Comparison with DKSYN